dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 ===========

 The METreformat module provides support for reformatting/rearranging MET .stat/.tcst output into METplotpy-readable input formats.
-The formats vary, based on the plot type.
+The formats vary, based on the linetype data and desired plot.
 For example, a histogram plot requires ranks and values column data, whereas a line plot will need statistic name and statistic value columns.
 The MET .stat/.tcst ASCII output generated by MET tools such as the Point-Stat, Grid-Stat, Ensemble-Stat, and TC-Pairs tools may contain ASCII columnar data from multiple line types, as determined by settings in the MET configuration file.